jan-warchol/limestone-colors/README.md

 Project goal is to design the **most readable** syntax highlighting - convey as much information about the tokens as possible (thus enhancing the understanding of the code), but do it in a clear, organized way, without overwhelming the reader with too many intense colors.
+Based on years of experience gained developing selenized, it offers unmatched readability.

 It's currently in active development, approaching beta release. **See [`devel`](https://github.com/jan-warchol/monochrome-syntax/tree/devel) branch